 If it pops totally out, your doctor will first gently push it back into place.
 In some cases, you might also need surgery to repair damage to your thighbone or the cartilage behind your knee.

-If it keeps happening, you may need surgery to tighten the tendons and help keep your kneecap on track.
+If it keeps happening, you may need surgery to tighten the ligaments and help keep your kneecap on track.

 A bursa is a small, fluid-filled sac.
 It eases friction between bones and soft tissue, like tendons.
 With prepatellar bursitis, the bursa in the front of your knee gets irritated and swells with extra fluid.
 That puts pressure on your knee that leads to pain.